About Me

 That mindset carries over into everything I do.
 I naturally think about systems in terms of tradeoffs, constraints, and how different pieces connect.

-My path into tech hasn’t been completely linear.
-I started in medical training, spent time working in high volume operations, and eventually moved into self studying IT and building projects on my own.
+My path into tech has not been completely linear.
+I started in medical training, spent time working in high volume operations, and moved into IT through self study, certification work, project building, and hands on support work.

-Looking back, there’s been a consistent pattern.
-I’ve always been drawn to environments where there’s structure, clear expectations, and a sense that what you’re doing actually matters.
+Looking back, there has been a consistent pattern.
+I have always been drawn to environments where there is structure, clear expectations, and a sense that what you are doing actually matters.

-I’ve realized I learn best when I can apply something directly, see the result, and understand the impact.
-That’s what pushed me toward building real projects instead of just focusing on theory.
+I learn best when I can apply something directly, see the result, and understand the impact.
+That is what pushed me toward building real projects and into support work where technical decisions affect real users every day.

 I tend to notice inefficiencies pretty quickly, especially in systems that people interact with every day.
-Once I see something that doesn’t make sense, it’s hard for me to ignore it.
+Once I see something that does not make sense, it is hard for me to ignore it.

 A lot of my projects have come from that.
-Vector is a good example.
-It started from going through the job application process myself and realizing how repetitive and inefficient it was.
+Vector and JobSync both started from going through the job application process myself and realizing how repetitive and inefficient it was.

-Instead of working around that, I wanted to see if I could design something that made the process smoother and more consistent.
+Instead of working around that, I wanted to design systems that made the process smoother, more consistent, and less dependent on manual tracking.

-I do my best work when I understand what I’m working toward and can see how my effort connects to an actual outcome.
+I do my best work when I understand what I am working toward and can see how my effort connects to an actual outcome.

 When something feels real and has a clear purpose, I can stay focused for long periods of time and go pretty deep into it.

-On the other hand, I’ve learned that I don’t respond as well to work that feels disconnected from real application or just focused on memorization.
+On the other hand, I have learned that I do not respond as well to work that feels disconnected from real application or just focused on memorization.

-Over time I’ve started to understand that it’s less about discipline and more about being in the right environment.
+Over time I have started to understand that it is less about discipline and more about being in the right environment.

-For example, when working with cloud services, I’m not just asking what to use.
-I’m thinking about why I would choose one option over another, what I gain from that choice, and what I might be giving up.
+For example, when working with cloud services, I am not just asking what to use.
+I am thinking about why I would choose one option over another, what I gain from that choice, and what I might be giving up.

 I take a similar approach with AI.
-I don’t treat it as something that just works automatically.
+I do not treat it as something that just works automatically.
 I think about how to structure it, where it can fail, and how to make the output more reliable.

-I’m working toward building a skill set that allows me to operate at a higher level, where I can design systems, solve meaningful problems, and contribute in more complex environments.
+I am working toward building a skill set that allows me to operate at a higher level, where I can support users well, design systems, solve meaningful problems, and contribute in more complex environments.

 My goal is to keep improving, keep building, and continue moving toward that next step.